Actarr/Act/readme.md

 ### CURRENT VERSION: v1.8.1.1 *(Update 64)* [1.9.32.21] - April 14th, 2020
 ```
 LAST TWO UPDATES OF MAJOR VERSION:
+1.8.2-rollback - rollback version (not a real version)
 1.8.2 - (in short)too obtrusive- and buggy - ROLLED BACK TO 1.8.1.1. (thanks for Feedback)
-- Next update will be much better and much larger, without any controversial changes, promise.
+- Next proper update will be much better and much larger, without any controversial changes, promise.

 1.8.1.1 - Fixed more bugs (now at ~92%) - Fixed the unread messages dividers.
 Videos/Youtube now supported in new embed design, adjustments to colours.